Canon 6D Mark II versus Sony RX10 III

 - More heavily discounted: Has been on the market for longer (launched in March 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the 6D Mark II comes out slightly ahead of the RX10 III (11 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II comes out slightly ahead of the RX10 III (11 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 6D Mark II and the RX10 III in practical situations.
+In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 6D Mark II and the RX10 III in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is where reviews by experts come in.
-The table below summarizes the assessments of some of the best known camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+This is why hands-on reviews by experts are important.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon 6D Mark II (⇒ rgt)||Rec||80/100||4.5/5||4/5||4/5||2017||1,999||latest||check|